edgeryders/dynalist_companion/README.md

 ### 3.2.
 Database Configuration

-We are using ORM based database management system called **SQLAlchemy**.
-SQLAlchemy support verity of database engine, such as sqlite, mysql, postgres, etc, by default we are using sqlite3.
-You can choose any database engine as your choice.
+We are using an object-relational mapping (ORM) system ORM called SQLAlchemy.
+It supports a variety of database engines, such as SQlite, MySql, MariaDB, PostgreSQL etc..
+You can choose any of them; by default, we use SQlite3.

-To use configure your favorite choice of database, tweak setting in `config.py` and locate a line `SQLALCHEMY_DATABASE_URI`.
+To configure your choice of database, open `config.py` and change the string value of setting `SQLALCHEMY_DATABASE_URI` to:

-**Postgres:**
+* `sqlite:///{RESOURCES_PATH}database.db` for SQlite

-`postgresql://username:password@host/database_name`
+* `postgresql://username:password@host/database_name` for PostgreSQL

-**MySQL:**

-`mysql://username:password@host/database_name`

-**Oracle:**
+* `mysql://username:password@host/database_name` for MySQL / MariaDB

-`oracle://username:password@host/database_name`
+* `oracle://username:password@host/database_name` for Oracle

 For detailed configuration head over here [Engine Configuration — SQLAlchemy 1.2 Documentation](https://docs.sqlalchemy.org/en/latest/core/engines.html)

 ### 3.3.
-Updating and upgrading software

-For convention we made simple for updating and upgrading the software.

-Simple one line commands is enough to do, nothing more.

-Whenever update is available, we put list of python code in [`update.txt`](https://raw.githubusercontent.com/edgeryders/dynalist_companion/master/update.txt)` which is hosted on github.

-**To Update:**

-Make sure your virtual environment is active.

-`$ python admin.py update`

-### 3.4.
-Drive setup for automated backup
+Drive setup for automated backups

 Dynalist companion supports automated backup system for dynalist node, as per id specified in Admin panel.

 Setup: